 How do I learn to surf the river?

-If you have ever surfed before it should come pretty naturally.
 Any town with a good river wave should have at least one surf shop that can provide all the river surf equipment and instruction you will need to surf the river.

 How much does river surfing cost?